ravindasenarath/aws-saa/README.md

       - Use EC2 but need to manage manually
     - Fargate
       - No management needed
+    - EKS Anywhere
+      - Allow create and operate kubernates clusters on
+      - Use VMware vSphere

 ### AWS App  Runner
   - Fully managed service for web applications and APIs
   - Use cases: web apps, APIs, Micro services, RAD

+## CloudFormation
+  - Infrastructure as a code
+  - Custom Resources
+    - Custom provisioning logic that runs anytime create, update, delete stacks
+    - Allow run lambda functions, SNS
+  - Mappings: API for region
+  - Output: Output values so it can be imported to another stack and create cross-stack references
+  - Parameter: Custom values for template
+  - StackSets: Deploy same template across aws accounts and regions

 ## Serverless